Amplituhedra for generic quantum processes via the TQNN representation of UQC: Spin-networks and the TQNN implementation of UQC

 \subsection{TQNNs implement UQC}

-We can summarize the results in the previous sections as follows. \begin{theorem} A TQNN provides quantum processes for UQC. \end{theorem}
+In what follows, we will say that a computational scheme \emph{provides quantum processes for UQC} if to each quantum operation it is possible to associate a modular functor (in some suitably defined tensor category), and that the transition amplitudes of the latter can be computed by means of the given computational scheme.
+With this notation, we can then summarize the results in the previous sections as follows.

-\begin{proof} For a primitive fifth root of unity, with $q = e^{\frac{\pi i}{5}}$ (i.e. $A = e^{\frac{\pi i}{10}}$) in the notation of Kauffman and Lins \cite{KL}, the unimodular functor $V$ of RT for the $\rm{U}_q(sl(2))$ invariant is a universal quantum computation \cite{freedmanmodular} (notice that the notation for $q$ and $A$ in \cite{freedmanmodular} is different from \cite{KL}).
-The functor $V$ can be simulated by computing all possible transitions via a TQNN, since this full sum is the TV-invariant.
+\begin{theorem} A TQNN provides quantum processes for UQC. \end{theorem} \begin{proof} For a primitive fifth root of unity, with $q = e^{\frac{\pi i}{5}}$ (i.e. $A = e^{\frac{\pi i}{10}}$) in the notation of Kauffman and Lins \cite{KL}, the unimodular functor $V$ of RT for the $\rm{U}_q(sl(2))$ invariant is a universal quantum computation \cite{freedmanmodular} (notice that the notation for $q$ and $A$ in \cite{freedmanmodular} is different from \cite{KL}).
+The functor $V$ can be simulated by computing all possible transitions via a TQNN, since this full sum is the TV-invariant, as shown in Section~\ref{qc-tv}.
 The details in \S\ref{rt-tv} give an overview of the relation (with relevant references), along with how TQNNs are used to simulate the TV-invariant based on \cite{marciano:22}.
 As a consequence, TQNNs are quantum processes for UQC. \end{proof}

 Theorem \ref{main-tqnn-1} confirms the intuition that TQFTs, by virtue of implementing QECCs \cite{fgm:24a}, provide the resources needed for UQC.
-We note, in particular, that a TQNN admitting a nonabelian gauge theory falls into the setting of \cite{freedman:98} for which such a TQFT supports the counting class \#P. The latter denotes the class of questions, into which NP maps, asking of a given NP algorithm, having fixed polynomial time cut-offs, how many settings of guess hits lead to a ``yes'' response.\footnote{The inclusions $\rm{P} \subseteq \rm{NP} \subseteq{\#P}$ have been conjectured to be strict.
+We note, in particular, that a TQNN admitting a nonabelian gauge theory falls into the setting of \cite{freedman:98}, for which such a TQFT supports the counting class \#P. The latter denotes the class of questions, into which NP maps, asking of a given NP algorithm, having fixed polynomial time cut-offs, how many settings of guess hits lead to a ``yes'' response.\footnote{The inclusions $\rm{P} \subseteq \rm{NP} \subseteq{\#P}$ have been conjectured to be strict.
 As pointed out in \cite{alagic:17}, P and NP are decision classes not formally commensurable with the counting class \#P. Formally, the inclusions are $\rm{P} \subseteq \rm{NP} \subseteq{P^{\#P}}$.}